Siliņa cabinet

-The Evika Siliņa cabinet (Latvian: Siliņas ministru kabinets) is the 42nd and current government of Latvia, sworn in on 15 September 2023 after Evika Siliņa was proposed as Prime Minister by President Edgars Rinkēvičs and elected by the Saeima.
+The Evika Siliņa cabinet (Latvian: Siliņas ministru kabinets) was the 42nd government of Latvia between 15 September 2023 and 28 May 2026, led by Evika Siliņa from New Unity as Prime Minister.

-The government is a coalition between New Unity, Union of Greens and Farmers, and The Progressives.
+The government began as a coalition between New Unity, Union of Greens and Farmers, and The Progressives.

+After the explosion on 7 May in Rēzekne caused by Ukrainian strayed drones targeting Russia, losing public trust at defense, Andris Sprūds from the Progressive Party resigned on 11 May.
+Losing the ruling majority, Siliņa stepped down after the Progressive Party withdrew their support for her government.